 As an extra insurance tip, if you hit a deer it’s often considered comprehensive damage rather than collision so make sure you have good comprehensive coverage!

-Have you ever been in a car vs animal collision?
-It’s a scary thing to go through!
+Have you ever hit a deer or been in a car vs animal collision?
 Tweet me at @ashleyfromhp